GhostWording/PublicDocumentation/API/Sections/messaging.md

 * {deviceId} : device id of the current user doing the call
 * {facebookId} : facebook id of the current user doing the call

+QueryString:

+* {start} : (optional) only return the messages after this date. format must be iso : 'yyyy-mm-dd'

 ### Output